Powerful earthquake strikes Morocco, damaging buildings and sending people into the streets

 Moroccans posted videos showing some buildings turned to rubble and parts of the famous red walls that surround the old city in historic Marrakech damaged.
 Tourists and others posted videos of people evacuating restaurants in the city as throbbing club music played.

 The U.S. Geological Survey said the quake had a preliminary magnitude of 6.8 when it hit at 11:11 p.m.
+(2211 GMT), with shaking that lasted several seconds.
 Morocco's National Seismic Monitoring and Alert Network measured it at 7 on the Richter scale.
+The U.S. agency reported a magnitudue-4.9 aftershock hit 19 minutes later.

 Variations in early measurements are common, although either reading would be Morocco's strongest in years.
 Though earthquakes are relatively rare in North Africa, a magnitude 5.8 tremor struck near Agadir and caused thousands of deaths in 1960.